-On October 17, 2023, National Grid filed revisions to Appendix A to Attachment F to the ISO-NE OATT to update NEP's fixed expense amount for transmission-related post-retirement benefits other than pensions ("PBOPs") to more accurately reflect the going forward expense level and allow the existing income statement credit incurred under the current formula rate to be refunded to customers.
-Comments on this filing are due on or before November 7, 2023.
+On December 5, 2023, the FERC accepted revisions filed by National Grid to Appendix A to Attachment F to the ISO-NE OATT.60 The revisions update NEP's fixed expense amount for transmission-related post-retirement benefits other than pensions ("PBOPs") to more accurately reflect the going forward expense level and allow the existing income statement credit incurred under the current formula rate to be refunded to customers.
+The revisions were accepted effective January 1, 2024.
+Unless the December 5 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-Attachment F Corrections & Updates (ER23-2940)
+• Attachment F Corrections & Updates (ER23-2940)

-On September 28, 2023, the PTO AC filed proposed revisions to Attachment F of the OATT to correct minor errors in certain worksheets of the "Formula Rate Template" contained in Appendices A and B to Attachment F. The PTO AC stated that the filing is limited to proposed Tariff revisions that fall within Moratorium Exception (i) subpart (o) of Attachment F and that the corrections and updates will not result in any additional costs being paid by New England ratepayers.
-An effective date of November 23, 2023 was requested.
-Comments on this filing were due on or before October 19, 2023.
-Public Systems filed comments supporting the corrections and updates.
-National Grid filed a doc-less motion to intervene.
-This matter is pending before the FERC.
+On November 22, 2023, the FERC accepted revisions to Attachment F of the OATT filed by the PTO AC to correct minor errors in certain worksheets of the "Formula Rate Template" contained in Appendices A and B to Attachment F.61 As previously reported, the PTO AC stated that the filing was limited to proposed Tariff revisions that fall within Moratorium Exception (i) subpart (o) of Attachment F and that the corrections and updates would not result in any additional costs being paid by New England ratepayers.
+The revisions were accepted effective as of November 28, 2023.
+Unless the November 22 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).